 - Reset all views to system default.
 You can reset your user interface views to the settings.
 If you have changes to the user interfaces, such as added, moved or deleted gadgets, these changes are undone and the default views are displayed.

-An add-on is a plug-in or module, developed by Optimizely or Optimizely partners, to extend the capabilities of Optimizely.
+An application (app) is a plug-in or module, developed by Optimizely or Optimizely partners, to extend the capabilities of CMS.
 A developer (or someone with Access rights) installs most add-ons.
 See Optimizely World for installation, configuration, and customizing details for each add-on.